Published November 12, 2025

 🏠 What Buyers Should Know

-1. Budget Early.
-Your lender’s Loan Estimate will include taxes, insurance, and fees—review it closely.
+• Budget Early: Your lender’s Loan Estimate includes taxes, insurance, and fees—review it carefully.

-2. Negotiate Credits.
-In some cases sellers may offer closing-cost assistance, especially for first-time buyers.
+• Negotiate Credits: Sellers may offer closing-cost assistance, especially for first-time buyers.

-3. Shop for Services.
-You can often choose your own title company or attorney—rates vary.
+• Shop for Services: You can often choose your own title company or attorney—rates vary.

-4. Cash Reserves Matter.
-Even if your down payment is covered, closing costs must be paid in cash at closing (unless rolled into the loan).
+• Cash Reserves Matter: Even if your down payment is covered, closing costs must be paid in cash at closing (unless rolled into the loan).

 💰 What Sellers Should Know